William Fountain House

 William Fountain House is a historic home located near Garrett in Keyser Township, DeKalb County, Indiana.
-It was built in 1854, and is a two-story, five bay, Greek Revival-style frame dwelling.
+It was built in 1854, and is a two-story, five-bay, Greek Revival-style frame dwelling.
 It has Doric order unfluted corner pilasters and a wide frieze.
+Its namesake and original resident, William Fountain, emigrated to the United States from Lincolnshire, England and arrived in DeKalb County in 1848.

 It was added to the National Register of Historic Places in 1983.